Upcoming Events

 by Christine Booth

-All the holiday gatherings in the next several weeks provide a great opportunity for starting or enhancing your genealogy research.
+All our holiday gatherings provide a great opportunity for starting or enhancing your genealogy research.
 Not everything is online - some of the best clues and answers can be found in conversations with your relatives.

 Those conversations can start in a number of ways - actual interviews, asking everyone around the table the same question like What was your favorite memory of Grandpa?, or sharing a photo or recipe to get everyone's memories primed.
 Sometimes letting a conversation unfold generates the most interesting and often new family information and isn't seen as intimidating as direct interviews.
 Sharing a photo of family members with a background of the family home or the interior of grandma's house triggers very different comments from everyone.
 Piecing all the comments together, including the inevitable "No, I remember it this way", can oftentimes give you the core story.
 Even if you don't walk away with a complete account of "when the family moved into the house on Park Avenue", you may unearth a clue that leads you to another area of discovery.